 However, you must ensure that you can legally keep cockerels and you should contact your local council to confirm if there are any restrictions.

 You should also be aware that most cockerels will make noise and because of this, cockerels are most suited to rural areas.

-If you are still interested in adopting a cockerel, please complete the form below to be added to our waiting list.
+If you are still interested in adopting a cockerel, you can view the boys looking for homes below.